-Founded in 1982, the Local Development Corporation (LDC) of the Town of Union is a 501(c)(3) Corporation under the Internal Revenue Code and is governed by a seven (7) member board made up of residents of the Town of Union.
+Founded in 1982, the Local Development Corporation (LDC) of the Town of Union is a 501(c)(3) Corporation under the Internal Revenue Code and is governed by a seven (7) member board and one (1) non-voting Emeritus Member, all board members are residents of the Town of Union.
 LDC Board Membership includes individuals that live in different geographic areas within the boundaries of the Town of Union and have a number of diversified backgrounds and expertise in areas such as education, small business development, real estate development, commercial banking, and fortune 500 companies.
-LDC Board Members are appointed by a simple majority of the seven (7) Member Board.
+LDC Board Members are appointed by a simple majority of the seven (7) voting Member Board.
 Management/staff appointments to the Local Development Corporation of the Town of Union are made by the Supervisor and Council Members of the Town of Union.
 Management/staff are employees of the Town of Union Municipal Government and are not employees of the Local Development Corporation of the Town of Union.

 The Local Development Corporation (LDC) of the Town of Union is funded solely by Community Development Block Grant (CDBG) funds, and Urban Development Action Grant (UDAG) funds as are allocated by the Town of Union Municipal Government for economic development related projects, as well as monthly revenue generated in the form of interest and principal repayments for business loans that have been made by the LDC.
-The Town of Union, as an entitlement community, is the annual recipient of CDBG funds via the federal governments Housing and Urban Development (HUD) agency.
+The Town of Union, as an entitlement community, is the annual recipient of CDBG funds via the federal government's Housing and Urban Development (HUD) agency.

-The Local Development Corporation (LDC) of the Town of Union works closely with Broome County Industrial Development Agency (BCIDA) a/k/a The Agency, the Regional Office of New York State Department of Economic Development/Empire State Development (ESD), and the Southern Tier Regional Economic Development Council (REDC) regarding Upstate Revitalization Initiative (URI) funding and the Consolidation Funding Application (CFA), to provide greater flexibility in leveraging resources in order to undertake economic development projects acting in the public interest for the overall benefit of the community.
-The LDC also works with other resource partners in order to facilitate projects that will increase commerce in our community, including Binghamton University's Office of Entrepreneurship and Innovation Partnerships (Start-UP NY), Broome Community College Entrepreneurial Assistance Program (EAP), U.S. Small Business Administration (SBA), Service Core of Retired Executives (SCORE), Small Business

-Development Center (SBDC), Southern Tier East Regional Planning Development Board (STERPDB), Broome County Land Bank Corporation (BCLBC), and the City of Binghamton's Economic Development Department/Local Development Corporation, to name a few.
+The Local Development Corporation (LDC) of the Town of Union works closely with the Broome County Industrial Development Agency (BCIDA) a/k/a The Agency, the Regional Office of New York State Department of Economic Development/Empire State Development (ESD), and the Southern Tier Regional Economic Development Council (REDC) regarding Upstate Revitalization Initiative (URI) funding and the Consolidation Funding Application (CFA), to provide greater flexibility in leveraging resources in order to undertake economic development projects acting in the public interest for the overall benefit of the community.
+The LDC also works with other resource partners in order to facilitate projects that will increase commerce in our community, including Binghamton University's Office of Entrepreneurship and Innovation Partnerships (Start-UP NY), Broome Community College Entrepreneurial Assistance Program (EAP), U.S. Small Business Administration (SBA), Service Core of Retired Executives (SCORE), Small Business Development Center (SBDC), Southern Tier East Regional Planning Development Board (STERPDB) a/k/a Sothern Tier 8 Regional Board, Broome County Land Bank Corporation (BCLBC), and the City of Binghamton's Economic Development Department/Local Development Corporation, to name a few.